nginxinc/nginx-one-workshops/labs/lab5/readme.md

     # If they are not set, go ahead and set them again:
     export NAME=<YOUR_INITIALS.LASTNAME>
     export TOKEN=<insert the dataplane key for NGINX One Console that you used previously>

     ```

 1. If you updated/changed the JWT token, you will need to login to docker again.
 Skip if everything was still set from before:

     ```bash
     docker login private-registry.nginx.com --username=$JWT --password=none

     ```

 1. In this portion of the lab you will re-use a docker-compose.yml file from lab2 to deploy your containers and register with the NGINX One Console.
-This time you will now add an R33 (latest) version of the NGINX Plus container.
+This time you will now add an R34 (latest) version of the NGINX Plus container.
 Open the docker-compose file in VS Code.

     ```bash
     vi lab5/docker-compose.yml

     ```

     After the `plus3` instance code block you will put a new block of code for the R33 release.
 You will call this `plus4`, keeping in line with your naming convention for the labs.

-    Starting on line 75 let's uncomment this block of code (ends on line 96):
+    Starting on line 75 let's uncomment this block of code (ends on line 96).
+A little tip, in VS Studio you can highlight the block of code and press `Ctrl` + `/` to uncomment the whole block at once.

     ```bash
-    ### Uncomment this section for Lab5
+    ### Uncomment the section below for Lab5
-    plus4: # Debian R33 NGINX Plus Web / Load Balancer
+    plus4: # Debian R34 NGINX Plus Web / Load Balancer
         environment:
           NGINX_AGENT_SERVER_HOST: 'agent.connect.nginx.com'
           NGINX_AGENT_SERVER_GRPCPORT: '443'